sambengtson/bch-token-engine/README.md

 whcprice - Indicates the price in USD that you would like to charge in exchange for WHC (Automatically converted to BCH value) production - Will switch between test and mainnet as well as host the website mongoUrl - Defaults to mongodb://localhost:27017

+wif - Wif of BCH account for receiving payment